 Do You Have to Have a Funeral?

-No law says you have to have a funeral, but the law does state that you must "dispose of the body of the person who has died by burial, cremation or any other means."
+The law does not require that you hold a funeral, but it does require that you "dispose of the body of the person who has died by burial, cremation, or any other means."
 There is no requirement in the law that you hold a funeral (Births and Deaths Registration).
-Generally, your options are:
+In general, you have the following choices:

 Traditional Funeral: Cremation/burial

-For most people, the practicalities and emotional strain of carrying out a funeral without support are too much for them, and as a result, they hire a funeral director.
+The majority of people find that the logistical challenges and emotional strain of carrying out a funeral without support are too much for them, and as a result, they hire a funeral director.

-The funeral director will arrange the cremation with the crematoria and return the ashes to the family within a few days.
+The cremation will be arranged with the crematorium by the funeral director, and the ashes will be delivered to the family within a few days after that.

-Natural burial grounds also provide families and friends a tranquil location in which to pay their respects during subsequent visits.
+Additionally, natural burial grounds offer families and friends a tranquil location in which to pay their respects during subsequent visits.

 Using a funeral director is not a legal requirement.
-You may wish to handle the arrangements yourself.
+It is possible that you would prefer to handle the arrangements on your own.

-You can do everything from collecting the person who has died from the mortuary to taking care of them at home, transporting them to the funeral, and even arranging for them to be buried or cremated after the funeral.
+You are able to do everything for the deceased person, including collecting them from the mortuary, providing care for them at home, transporting them to the funeral, and even arranging for them to be buried or cremated after the funeral.

 A Direct Funeral

-You may know someone (or you could be like this yourself) who dislikes fuss and attention and would rather have a funeral that's less publicised and more low-key funeral.
+It's possible that you know someone (or that you are this person yourself) who dislikes fuss and attention and would rather have a funeral that's less publicised and more low-key.

-If this rings true, then a direct cremation or burial could be an excellent alternative to a traditional funeral.
+If this is the case, then a direct cremation or burial might be a better option than a traditional funeral service.

 Direct burial is an option that is offered by many registered cemeteries.
-This means that a person's body can be interred without any religious ceremony or service to mark their passing.
+This means that a person's body can be buried there without any sort of religious ceremony or memorial service to mark their passing.

 A Celebration of Life